Siena, Italy: The Heart of the Tuscany!

 Baptistry of San Giovanni

 Another interesting attraction in Siena is the Baptistery of San Giovanni, the baptistery located in the square of the same name under the Cathedral.
 It was built between 1316 and 1325 with the unfinished façade dating back to the second half of the 14th century.
-The interior of the baptistery is very interesting, where some important works are being kept.
+The interior of the baptistery is very fascinating, where some important works are being kept.
 The centerpiece is certainly the famous baptismal font in the middle, a masterpiece of the early Tuscan Renaissance.

 Piazza and Palazzo Salimbeni